Skip to Main Content

 2. put it aside

-3. then paraphrase.
+3. then paraphrase

 Close paraphrasing with a citation is included in the spectrum of plagiarism produced by Turn-it-in (it is number 10).
-Turnitin has a video guide to paraphrasing you might find useful:

 Avoiding Plagiarism Tutorial